 Andover Animal Advocates

-Did you know that there are 29 different endangered species in Andover?
-Well if you don't, you're not alone!
+Well if you didn't know, you're not alone!
 Most people live a lot of their lives in this town without knowing this.
 Most of these species are endangered due to habitat destruction and population, both of which humans caused; often without even realizing that they are endangering plants, animals, and insects.
 We took these 29 species from the Massachusetts Government website, but there are many more that are rare that are also living in Andover that we should be aware of.

 We want you to look at this website because there are things you can do in your own backyard, things the citizens of Andover can do to help.